 About the Lab

-In the lab, we employ a multi-disciplinary approach utilizing genetic loss- and gain-of-function experiments, molecular biology and live retinal confocal microscopy.
+In the lab, we employ (and enjoy) a multi-disciplinary approach utilizing genetic loss- and gain-of-function experiments, molecular biology and live retinal confocal microscopy.

 Researchers have identified a strategy that could unlock the mammalian retina's dormant capacity to restore vision.

 Congrats to Dr. Elda Rueda and Ben Hall on their new paper titled, "The Hippo Pathway Blocks Mammalian Retinal Müller Glial Cell Reprogramming".
 This was a big one and the lab is very proud of you both!